Lotfollahi-lab/nichecompass/README.md

 # Autotalker

 ## Copyright
 This tool is developed in the Talavera-López Lab of the Institute of Computational Biology, Helmholtz Munich.
-The copyright holder for this project is Talavera-López Lab.
+The copyright holder for this project is the Talavera-López Lab.
 All rights reserved.

 The tool will be open sourced once published.